-The Superintendent of Schools, County School Board has issued an order directing the immediate evacuation of \\\\\\ School.
-School authorities have begun the evacuation of children to \\\\\\.

-Parents of children attending School are advised to pick up their children at ·

-If you need additional information, you may contact \\\\\\.

-This message has been issued by authority of the Board of County Commissioners.
-Additional information may be obtained from:
+The Superintendent of Schools, County School Board has issuimmediate evacuation ofbegun the evacuation of children to School.
+School authorities have Parents of children attendingadvised to pick up their children at School are If you need additional information, you may contact · NOTE TO CORRESPONDENTS: This message has been issued by authority of the Bo ard of County Commissioners.
+Additional information may be obtained from: Date/Time of issue: Issued by: